Make a Custom Wooden Planter for Patio or Garden

 5. Measure the height of the lip around the planter box.

-6. The plastic planter boxes fit snugly inside the box frame and sit on top of the Liner Ledger, so this is mounted inside to support the planter boxes, which is why it needs to be measured so that the ledge can be affixed at the right height.
+6. The plastic planter boxes fit snugly inside the box frame and sit on top of the Liner Ledger, so this is mounted inside to support the planter boxes, which is why it needs to be measure so that the ledge can be affixed at the right height.
 Cut ledger boards to size and secure these to the inside of the frame with 30mm screws.

 7. This step ties all the frame sections together.
 Measure to cut Corner Blocks for each corner and secure to the frame, making sure to screw into each section, with 30mm screws.